mmister411/salvationelements/substratenetwork.md

 Ordinary definitions often split a word into separate senses.
 Ordinary definitions often use synonyms to describe a word, rather than explaining the underlying functional mechanisms at work.
 A substrate-level definition reveals the underlying signal that enables different senses and contexts to utilize the same word.
 When it works well, you get one definition-like statement that may clarify what's different and what's the same under a given iteration of the term.
 In some cases, hidden nuance in the usage of a term can be recovered when checked against its substrate.

+### For what?

+Substrate work is valuable because it trains attention toward the reality or operation that persists across a concept’s variable expressions.
+Its usefulness lies in making relations more visible: what a thing depends upon, what it changes, what it requires, what it excludes, what it permits, and what follows from it.

+Substrate analysis can become edifying by exposing conflations, mistaken relations, and assumptions that familiar language can otherwise leave unexamined.
+Confusion often persists because several realities have been compressed together, one relation has been mistaken for another, or a familiar term has been allowed to carry more meaning than anyone has actually examined.
+Careful distillation can distinguish what belongs together from what has become associated through habit.

+A person becomes better able to distinguish identity from resemblance, cause from correlation, function from intention, appearance from operation, and legitimate extension from distortion.
+Making these distinctions improves the conditions under which right judgment can occur.

+The same work strengthens self-examination.
+People often interpret their own actions through labels that already contain favorable conclusions about what those actions are.
+Looking beneath the label toward operation and consequence makes it easier to ask what is actually happening rather than what one prefers to call it.

+It can also improve disagreement.
+Many disputes are sustained by hidden differences in how the same term is being used, or by different terms being used for substantially overlapping realities.
+Making the operative structure explicit can reveal where disagreement is real, where it is terminological, and where both sides have been speaking past one another.
+Clarification can locate substantive disagreement more accurately by separating actual differences from differences produced by terminology.

+When concepts are understood relationally rather than in isolation, knowledge becomes easier to connect, remember, test, and apply.
+One clarified relation can illuminate another.
+Recurring dependencies, tensions, and correspondences can reveal larger patterns in how the material is organized.

+Repeated attention to underlying structure can cultivate patience with complexity, resistance to false simplicity, greater care in judgment, and greater willingness to revise one’s own understanding when the relations no longer hold.
+The work becomes edifying when clarification changes not only what a person can say, but what a person can notice.

+When clarification changes perception, the work of definition becomes a discipline of seeing.
+The question is no longer only what a term means, but what reality has been brought into view, how that reality is structured, and how seeing it more faithfully changes judgment and action.

 # Building Substrate level definitions